richardvlas/CarND-Traffic-Sign-Classifier-Project/README.md

 |Stop|Stop|
 |Double curve|Double curve|

+A direct prediction accuracy comparison with the training set should not be made since the size of both datasets is significantly different and the results might be missleading.
+Much better way would be to test the prediction accuracy on larger dataset (100-1000 images) than on 5 images.

-For each of the 5 images, I printed out the model's softmax probabilities to show the certainty of the model's predictions.
+For each of the 5 images, I printed out the model's softmax values to show the certainty of the model's predictions.
 The function `tf.nn.top_k` was used to select the top 5 class probabilities predicted by the traffic sign classifier.

 <img src="img/new_images_top_5_classes.JPG" width="75%" height="75%">

+The highest softmax value of each image is correctly predicting the correctly traffic sign class.
+The softmax value of the last image is a little bit lower.
+This might be due to the preprocessing operation that resized the original image to 32x32px which caused the image to be slightly deformed.
+The classifier is very certain of its predicitions not making any significant prediction errors.